vscode-icons/vscode-icons/README.md

 // Disabling an already supported icon.
 // note: this is, indeed, the functionality that presets are leveraging.
+// Take into account that the disable property will hide all the icon occurrences.
+// So it's an all or nothing toggle.
+If you want to enable the icon for just a few
+// extensions instead of all the defined extensions take a look at the Overrides example below.
 "vsicons.associations.files": [
   { "icon": "js", "extensions": [], "format": "svg", "disable": true }
 ]